Jeremy Pena Player Props: Astros vs. Pirates

 Jeremy Pena At The Plate

-- Pena is batting .209 with three doubles, two home runs and two walks.
+- Pena has four doubles, two home runs and two walks while hitting .208.

-- In 60.0% of his 10 games this season, Pena has picked up at least one hit.
-He's also had three multi-hit games.
+- Pena has reached base via a hit in seven games this season (of 11 played), and had multiple hits in three of those games.

-- In five games this season (50.0%), Pena has picked up an RBI, including two games with multiple runs batted in.
+- Pena has driven in a run in five games this season (45.5%), including two games with multiple runs batted in.

-- He has scored at least once seven times this season (70.0%), including one multi-run game.
+- He has scored at least one run eight times this season (72.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.